Which type of tax return do I need?

 P-return: Dutch personal income tax return for persons resident in the Netherlands.

-In this return, the so-called world wide income will need to be reported, which is the income wherever in the world earned.
+In this return, you will always need to report your world wide income.
+Always.
+This is the income wherever in the world earned, regardless whether it has already been taxed in that other country or not.
 After reporting the foreign income, an avoidance of double taxation may be claimed on the basis of a tax treaty (if available) or on the basis of general avoidance rules.
+We can of course help you determining if you are entitled to such avoidance.

 C-return: Dutch personal income tax return for non-residents

-This return is intended for persons who are not Dutch tax residents, but who have income from Dutch “sources” of which the Dutch tax authorities are of the opinion that these are subject to Dutch personal income tax.
+This return is intended for persons who are not Dutch tax residents, but who have income from Dutch “sources” (see some examples below) of which the Dutch tax authorities are of the opinion that these are subject to Dutch personal income tax.

 F-return: last personal income tax return when someone has died